ericmathison/articles/understaning-require-in-ruby.md

 That's for good reason.
 That's what it is good for and you probably shouldn't be using `require` for anything else.

-In the past (Ruby 1.8 and earlier), if you wanted to to a one off `require` without managing the load path, the best way would have been to generate the full path to that file and pass it as an argument to `require`.
+In the past (Ruby 1.8 and earlier), if you wanted to do a one off `require` without managing the load path, the best way would have been to generate the full path to that file and pass it as an argument to `require`.
 It would look something like this: